 All self-employed are liable to pay social insurance contribution if their annual income is above a threshold.
-The contribution base is the insured income declared by the self-employed, which is subject to a minimum threshold and an upper ceiling, except for income from intellectual property rights; in this case the gross income is the tax base.
-In 2015, individuals were not liable to pay SIC as self-employed if they are also employed or pensioners (except for income from intellectual property rights).
+The contribution base is the insured income declared by the self-employed, which may not be higher than 5 average gross wages and not lower than 35% of the national average gross wage, except for income from intellectual property rights; in this case the gross income is the tax base.
+Between 2013 and 2015, individuals were not liable to pay SIC as self-employed if they are also employed or pensioners (except for income from intellectual property rights).

-If the gross annual income obtained from independent activities is below the threshold of 4.2 (0.35% X 12) national average wages the social insurance contribution is not due (2015-2017).
-The threshold has changed in 2018, being set to the level of the minimum wage (12 X monthly minimum wage).
+If the gross annual income obtained from independent activities is below the threshold of 4.2 (0.35% X 12) national average wages the social insurance contribution is not due.

-The contribution rate was 26.3% in 2015.
-Starting from 2016, the self-employed can choose between paying 10.5% or 26.3%, the former being equivalent to only one third of the full rights in the pensions system.
-For intellectual property rights, the contribution rate is 10.5% and has not been changed during 2015-2017.
-From 2018, the contribution rate has changed to 25% and is applied also on intellectual property income.
+The contribution rate is 31.3% in 2013-2014 and 26.3% in 2015.
+In 2016, the self-employed can choose between paying 10.5% or 26.3%, the former being equivalent to only one third of the full rights in the pensions system.
+For intellectual property rights, the contribution rate is 10.5% and has not been changed during 2013-2016.

-The base for the calculation of the unemployment insurance contribution (2015-2017) is the insured sum for the voluntary insurance contracts (self-employed), but not less than the statutory minimum wage and the income from intellectual property rights for self-employed who earn this type of income (no minimum or maximum thresholds apply for income from intellectual property rights).
-In 2018, the unemployment insurance contribution has been dropped.
+The base for the calculation of the unemployment insurance contribution is the insured sum for the voluntary insurance contracts (self-employed), but not less than the statutory minimum wage in Romania and income from intellectual property rights for self-employed who earn this type of income (no minimum or maximum thresholds apply for income from intellectual property rights).
+Since 2013, income from intellectual property rights is not subject to mandatory unemployment insurance contribution.